Peter Lam Both: Career

-Before the outbreak of South Sudan crisis on 15 December 2013, Peter warned the people of South Sudan that the Vice President was provoking a crisis in the country in a meeting they held with President Kiir on 1 May 2013 which Both reiterated on national SSTV.
-Both and a group of other Jikany leaders met with former Vice President Riek Machar on 4 May 2013 in which they warned him not to involve and politicize the community of Nuer and SPLA Nuer elements in an SPLM power struggle.
-On 6 May 2013, Peter and Riek Machar met in his office in which Riek wanted to find out from him what Both talked about on National SSTV on 1 May 2013.
-In front of his aides, Peter explained to Riek that Both was taking the country to brink of war by invoking ethnic Nuer sentiments to support his bid for chairmanship of the party rather than using SPLM political platform to convince voters to elect him.
-Peter was the first official to call on South Sudanese leaders to stop the crisis before it happened, but instead, Both was criticized by Dr. Riek's supports like Hon.
+Before the outbreak of South Sudan crisis on 15 December 2013, Both alleged on national SSTV that the Vice President was provoking a crisis in the country.
+Both and a group of other Jikany leaders met with former Vice President Riek Machar on 4 May 2013, during which they warned him not to politicize the community of Nuer in an SPLM power struggle.
+On 6 May 2013, Both and Riek Machar met in his office in which Riek wanted to find out from him what he talked about on National SSTV on 1 May 2013.
+In front of his aides, Both explained to Riek that he was taking the country to brink of war by invoking ethnic Nuer sentiments to support his bid for chairmanship of the party rather than using SPLM political platform to convince voters to elect him.
+Both was the first official to call on South Sudanese leaders to stop the crisis before it happened, but instead, Both was criticized by Dr. Riek's supporters like Hon.
 Gatluak Riek Jaak and Hon.
-John Chuol Char saying that Peter was not being truthful and that Dr. Machar was not provoking any crisis in the country.
+John Chuol Char saying that he was not being truthful and that Dr. Machar was not provoking any crisis in the country.
 Both was also criticized by Nuer Diaspora elements who are staunch supporters of Dr. Riek Machar.
-But, Peter was vindicated on 15 December 2013 when war broke out and members of the Nuer community became victims of the crisis because they are from Riek's ethnic group.
-Peter remained loyal to SPLM under the leadership of President Salva Kiir Mayardit as a symbol of unity and national integration.
+But, Both was vindicated on 15 December 2013 when war broke out and members of the Nuer community became victims of the crisis because they are from Riek's ethnic group.
+Both remained loyal to SPLM under the leadership of President Salva Kiir Mayardit as a symbol of unity and national integration.

-Peter Lam served as State Minister of Information and Communications in Upper Nile State from June 2010-May 2012.
-Both was also appointed as SPLM Deputy Secretary for External Relations on August 28, 2009.
+Peter Lam Both served as State Minister of Information and Communications in Upper Nile State from June 2010-May 2012.
+He was also appointed as SPLM Deputy Secretary for External Relations on August 28, 2009.
 Both was previously posted to Canada from May 2006- November 2008 as the first official Representative of the SPLM to Canada.
 Both was also acting as the Chief Representative for the newly formed Government of Southern Sudan.
 Both was charged by the SPLM leadership to organize SPLM Chapters in various cities of Canada and to rally the support of the Government of Canada for SPLM and Government of Southern Sudan.